14 min read

 - Physical therapy documentation: Actual range-of-motion measurements

-Why Journalism Ethics Create Romantic Stakes
+How Do Journalism Ethics Create Romantic Stakes?

 In Between the Glass, the hero is a player and the heroine is a sports journalist.
 Their conflict isn't arbitrary; it's built into professional ethics: